pygame-web/pygbag/README.md

 NOTES:
- - pygbag only provide support for pygame-ce ( pygame community edition )
+ - pygbag only provides support for pygame-ce ( pygame community edition )

- - safari mobile audio auto handling is broken, do not use sound at game start and use option : --ume_block 0
+ - safari mobile audio auto-start handling is broken so do not play ANY sound at game start and use option : --ume_block 0

  - first load will be slower, because setting up local cache from cdn to avoid useless network transfer for getting pygame and cpython prebuilts.

- - each time there's a change in the code or template you must run `pygbag your.app.folder` but cache is not destroyed.
+ - each time there's a major change in the code/assets/template you must run `pygbag your.app.folder` but cache will not be destroyed to save bandwidth.

  - if you want to reset prebuilts cache, remove the build/web-cache folder in your.app.folder

+ - pyodide wheels (non-standard wasm) aren't compatible ootb with pygbag runtime

+HISTORY:
+ - pygbag's concepts took roots in a 2016 Panda3D community experiment.

 BUILDING: